Help! I’m being stalked.

 Stalkers are not a homogeneous group.
 Stalking is characterised by fixation and obsession from one person to another.
 Stalkers often use a combination of online and offline behaviours to gain contact such as calls, texts, contacting family, friends and work, sending gifts, researching online and using fake profiles.

-Aurora and Hampshire work to the Stalking Risk Profile model of stalking risk assessment and management.
+Aurora works to the Stalking Risk Profile model of stalking risk assessment and management.
 We use the Mullen, Pathe and Purcell typologies, identifying stalkers and the risks they present from their initial motivation.
 This identifies five distinct types of stalker.

 Aurora’s Stalking Advocacy team are trained in the Stalking Risk Profile model of risk assessment and management and are experienced in advocating for clients using this shared language.